The-Cooper-Union-CS102/Course-Overview/README.md

 significant portions of your assignment have been copy pasted (trust me, renaming the variables does not hide it) from another student, you will receive a zero.

+There will be anti-cheating precautions in place for quizzes, though I will not say exactly what they are.
+Copying another student's work or answers on a quiz will result in a 0 for that quiz.

+Two instances of cheating of any kind will result in an instant course failure.